-As dusk arrived, the city became all twinkly and pretty!
+As dusk arrived, the city of Nuremberg became all twinkly and pretty!

 We decided it was time for drinks and some local Bavarian fare, but warning, in the winter ALWAYS pre-book a table.

-I ended up having the German style of Cordon Bleu together with ‘Kartoffelsalat’ which is like cold potatoes on the side.
+I ended up having the German style Cordon Bleu together with ‘Kartoffelsalat’ which is like cold potatoes on the side.
 It doesn’t look particularly appetising but it was delicious!
-All the other meals that were being brought out were HUGE so I thought this would be a safe bet and I still didn’t finish it!
+All the other meals that were being brought out were HUGE, so I thought this would be a safe bet but I still didn’t finish it!

 Evening in Nuremberg

-The Christmas Market in Nuremberg is seriously busy in the evening.
+The Christmas Market in Nuremberg is very busy in the evening.
 People stand in huge crowds mingling with each other and you really jostle for space around the bars.

 There was also a cauldron of glühwein which I thought was pretty cool – you could have it served up right there!

-One of the town’s most fun bars is one we we decided to nickname the ‘Hammer Bar’ for the awesome game that they had in there.
+One of the most fun bars in Nuremberg is one we decided to nickname the ‘Hammer Bar’ for the awesome game that they had in there.

 It was as simple as a huge log and some nails (which you get from the bar) and you take it in turn to hammer them in, but with the skinny side of the hammer.
 Whoever gets their nail in first wins!

-A large part of the town is a UNESCO world heritage site, but to be honest, I really wasn’t expecting it to be as beautiful as it was!
+A large part of Bamberg is a UNESCO world heritage site, but to be honest, I really wasn’t expecting it to be as beautiful as it was!

-I even preferred its Christmas Market to Nuremberg’s as they were full of locals, rather than tourists, and had a really friendly low-key atmosphere.
+I even preferred Bamberg’s Christmas Market to Nuremberg’s as it was full of locals, rather than tourists, and it had a really friendly low-key atmosphere.

 48 Hours in Nuremberg